Singing for All

 Learning Objectives

-The goal of this course is for teens to develop in three spheres of learning:
+This course is designed to support teens in developing across three interconnected spheres of learning:

-- Vocally: Students will develop their literal voices and their individual figurative voices and sense of self.
-In the literature available, we see a connection with vocal identity and awareness of their voices (Monks, 2003; Becker & Goffi-Fynn, 2016).
+• Vocally: Students will develop both their literal voices and their figurative voices, strengthening their sense of identity and self-expression.
+Research shows a strong connection between vocal identity and self-awareness (Monks, 2003; Becker & Goffi-Fynn, 2016).

 Who Should Attend

-TC Pre-College courses are open to rising juniors and seniors ages 16-18.
+TC Pre-College courses are open to students ages 14-17.
 All courses are conducted in English and learners should have sufficient fluency to participate.

 The goal of this course is for students to develop in three spheres of learning (vocally, musically, and in community) and to explore potential majors of interest.
 Students will gain experience across genres and will have recordings and recommendations to use for their college applications.